layilin/SP23-33852/_texts/sc-page022.md

 - So shall a greener, loftier Cane arise,
 - And richest nectar in thy coppers foam.
 [265]

-- As art transforms the savage face of things,
+- AS art transforms the savage face of things,
 - And order captivates the harmonious mind;
 - Let not thy Blacks irregularly hoe:
 - But, aided by the line, consult the site